Part 1: UI Layout and Customizing

 • Style your shiny app using bslib::bs_themer()

-• Style your shiny app using {thematic}
+• Style your shiny app plots using {thematic}

 What are Shiny UIs?